revenz/FileFlows/readme.md

-# FileFlows Script Repository
+# FileFlows Repository

-This is the official script repository for FileFlows.
+This is the official repository for FileFlows.

 You can make create a new script and submit a pull request to get it included in the official repository